Elliot518/tech-bible/English/5_Front/React/5_CreateReactApp.md

     _Fortunately, Create React App has already installed and configured ESLint in project._

-2-1) install an ESLint extension into Visual Studio Code
+- install an ESLint extension into Visual Studio Code

+    ```
+    Visual Studio Code->Extensions->Search "eslint"

+    Check:
+    Settings->search box, enter "eslint: probe"->select the Workspace tab
+    ->Make sure that typescript and typescriptreact are on the list.
+If not, add them using the Add Item button

+    The ESLint extension for Visual Studio Code is now installed and configured in the project!
+    ```
+    For more information about ESLint, see the following link: https://eslint.org/

+&nbsp;

+### 3. Adding code formatting